Lori Underwood, Managing Attorney

 U.S. Department of Veterans Affairs Accreditation Number: 38539

 When Lori is reviewing a veteran’s case, she knows exactly what she’s looking for: evidence.

 “I listen to their story and then look for the facts I can glean,” she said.
 “Is there any kind of evidence, not specifically about them, but just surrounding the facts of their story out there in the world?”

 Mexican, seafood, and anything garlic

 Forrest Gump.
-During a veterans advocates conference in Washington D.C. in 2021, she gave fellow attorney James Woods her “Forrest Gump walking D.C. tour.”
+During a veterans advocates conference in Washington D.C. in 2021, she gave a fellow attorney her “Forrest Gump walking D.C. tour.”